eugenedakin/lgpio-BlinkLED/README.md

 8) create a Blink example program and copy the program and libraries to the RaspberryPi Desktop
 9) give the executable permission to run with something like: 'sudo chmod +x Blink'
 10) run the program with something like: 'sudo ./Blink'

+This example project uses the lgpio libray and executes a blinking LED program through the input/output electronic pin ports on the Raspberry Pi.